-Hi fellow Baby Boomers, where getting older, in fact approximately 100,000 of us will reach retiring age this year and this escalating trend will continue for many years into the future.
+Hi fellow Over 50’s, where getting older, in fact approximately 100,000 of us will reach retiring age this year and this escalating trend will continue for many years into the future.

 Hopefully you’ve gained some wisdom and wealth on the journey along with that inevitable wear and tear that comes with a full life.
 While we can’t halt the ageing process, we can improve the quality of our lives and possibly our life span no matter how old you are, simply by modifying our habits and activities proven to be beneficial to the human body.

-Looking around it saddens me to see my peers “Baby Boomers” overweight and becoming sick, losing their mobility motivation and relevance and I decided that I had to tell as many people as I could
+Looking around it saddens me to see my peers “Over 50’s” overweight and becoming sick, losing their mobility motivation and relevance and I decided that I had to tell as many people as I could

 “It doesn’t need to be this way.